 - 35 classrooms of various sizes

 - Nine fully equipped science labs

 - The King's Centre for Molecular Structure (KCMS), dedicated to scientific research

-- Three computer labs comprising of 45 stations for student use
+- Three computer labs comprising of 60 stations for student use and 2 program specific computer labs

 - Greenhouse

 - Four fine arts studios and instructional spaces

 - Specialized venues for drama and psychology

 - Performance hall/chapel with pipe organ

 - Five music practice rooms

 - Twelve hundred square-metre library to house up to 100,000 volumes

 - Nine hundred square-metre gymnasium with showers, locker rooms, and team rooms

 - A 300 square-metre Student Activity Centre

 - Student offices

 - Large atrium, student assembly space and lounge

-- Spacious cafeteria with seating for 180
+- Spacious cafeteria with seating for 280

 - Bookstore

 - Offices for administration and faculty

 - Two student residence with room for 260 students

-- Outdoor sports fields for soccer
+• Outdoor sports fields for soccer

-Students have access to three computer labs comprising 60 stations, offering a variety of software options.
 These facilities provide access to basic productivity applications, course-specific programs, as well as e-mail and internet access.
-Through 12 public access stations in the library, King's students have electronic access to academic libraries, databases, electronic journals, other Internet resources and a means of communication with scholars from around the world.
+Through 8 public access stations in the library, King's students have electronic access to academic libraries, databases, electronic journals, other Internet resources and a means of communication with scholars from around the world.
 All residence rooms are wired for internet access.
+Major portions of the King's campus are equipped for wireless internet access.